-Samples are stored for a maximum of 30 years after testing.
+Samples are stored for a minimum of 30 years after testing.

 If additional testing is required on a sample previously sent to LMG, please contact the lab directly.
-Specimens are normally retained for several years after analysis but further testing may not be possible due to insufficient sample volume, specimen viability or other factors.
-LMG will be able to advise on the suitability of the original specimen for further testing.
+DNA samples are normally retained indefinitely and for a minimum of 30 years..